COURSE SYLLABUS

 Grading Policy

-There will be an Assessment for this course during the last few weeks of class.
+There will be an Assessment for this course (half-hour) sometime during the last weeks of class.
 It is used for various purposes in support of various accreditations including ABET.
 It will be announced later in the semester.
 The points scored on the assessment will be added as a bonus to your homework scores.
 So please plan on doing the Assessment.

 There will be two Midterm tests (30% each); and a Final test (20%) during final exam week, in class.